Sven-J-Steinert/Solartracker/README.md

 # Solartracker

-This solartracker uses 4 LDR's to identify the direction to face the light source nominal.
+This solartracker uses 4 LDR's to identify the direction to face the light source nominal.<br/>
 On its 2 degrees of freedom it uses 2 Servos for rotation and tilting with limited angles of 180°

 [![alt text](https://abload.de/img/dsc_0023_upgjjtd.jpg)](https://www.youtube.com/watch?v=aiPPVG4HHPI)